rbrickmn/todo-app/README.md

 # Introduction

-This is a simple to-do list application based off of the tutorial from GreatStack on YouTube! (https://www.youtube.com/watch?v=G0jO8kUrg-I)
+This is a simple to-do list application!

 ![](./images/screenshot.png)